mcken-vince/mysudoku/README.md

 - A Sudoku puzzle generator.
 Generate puzzles and solve them!
 ( This is a work in progress )
-Modes implemented to date: classic, diagonal, odd, even
+- Available varieties: classic, diagonal, odd, even.
 - MySudoku is Deployed on AWS Amplify.

 ## Dependencies